All posts

 Best for: quick prototyping, populating a single table, or generating test CSVs that don't touch a relational database.

-The developer's go-to for test data generation in code.
-Define factories, generate data programmatically.
+Faker and its cousins are the developer's go-to for test data generation in code — define factories, then generate data programmatically.

 Python (Faker):